LOAD-ship is a sinking ship.

 - Is what they know and say important?
 (Does it line up with His Word really?)

-Some will tell you it is, that you need to listen to them or read one of their favorite heaped up teachers.
-(One commenter over at expreacherman suggested we needed a religious institution, some logic and philosophy — huh? 🙂 ) Or they’ll point you to one of the reformed or apostolic confessions.
-Others may share how long they have been a believer (as if this equates to maturity – I speak from my own long life as a believer not countint for much in the beginning).
+They can be bullies.
+Some will tell you it is, that you need to listen to them or read one of their favorite (heaped up) teachers.
+(Recent addition: One commenter over at expreacherman actually suggested we needed a religious institution, or some logic and philosophy — huh? 🙂 ) Often they’ll point you to one of the reformed or apostolic confessions.
+Others may share how long they have been a believer (as if this equates to maturity – I speak from my own long life as a believer not counting for much in the beginning).
 Or some may dangle their title as a teacher, author or even pastor (one told me to go get my deceased husband before he’d speak to me any longer concerning Rick Warren).
 They may tout their education or even amount or types of degrees they have.
+Some adorn their names with these titles.
 This seems to solidify for them (in their own minds), that they have more knowledge of these important things than you.
 But do they?
-Or is it twisted interpretations, Scripture taken out of context, or just doctrinal proof texting?
+Or is it their twisted interpretations, Scripture taken out of context, or just plain doctrinal proof texting?

 What does the Bible say about holding yourself up?